AmyFoxFN/mobx-demo/PITCHME.md

 - Inheritance
 - Observable
 - Reaction (autorun, reaction, observe).
-- Action (Why only one reaction triggered by multi-modifies in an action.?)
+- Action (Why only one reaction triggered by multi-modifies in an action?)

 ---?color=#FAD8DF
 ## Inheritance